 Continuing Toward the Apsley Gorge

 Upon clearing the river, a sharp ascent begins immediately.
-This follows on for approximately 2 kilometres through dry, open sclerophyll forest.
+This follows on for approximately 2 km through dry, open sclerophyll forest.
 This section is very easy to follow.
-There is a fairly wide trail and the ground is mostly hard, rocky and rooty soil.
+There is a fairly wide trail and the ground is mostly hard, rocky, and rooty soil.

-The Apsley Gorge is surrounded by steep dolerite cliffs on all sides.
+Soon you'll reach the Gorge which is surrounded by steep dolerite cliffs on all sides.
 There are deep pools and small cascades all the way down the river.

 However, if conditions have improved for your visit, this section along the river is supposed to be very scenic.
 It involves a bit of scrambling and rock-hopping, which inevitably takes a much longer time than simply turning back and following the clear trail you came in on.